Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Numerical Evaluations

 \section{Numerical Evaluations}

-We perform numerical experiments to illustrate the performance of PR-CPOA\@.
-We consider a network with $N=20$ agents.
+Consider a network with $N=20$ agents.
 At each time $t$, besides itself, every agent $i$ has two out-neighbors.
 One belongs to a fixed cycle, and the other is chosen uniformly at random.
 Hence, $\{\mathcal{G}^{t}\}$ is $1$-strongly-connected.
-We set all the local constraint sets as the same interval $X=[-1,1]$ and generate the local objective function $f_{i}(x)$ of agent $i$ by
+We set the local constraint sets as the same interval $X=[-1,1]$ and generate the local objective function $f_{i}(x)$ of agent $i$ by